YOU54F/cypress-jest/README.md

       testMatch: ['<rootDir>/**/*-cy.js'],
     },
     {
-      displayName: 'test' // Unit Tests with jest
+      displayName: 'test' // Your other unit Tests with jest }
-    }
   ]
 }
 ```

+## TO

+- [ ] Silence Cypress STDOUT, so we just see jest's console output

-# Credits
+## Credits

-This project is inspired by the work of TheBrainFamily in various projects:
+This project is inspired by the work of TheBrainFamily & DanielMSchmidt in various projects:

 * [jest-runner-cypress](https://github.com/TheBrainFamily/jest-runner-cypress)
 * [jest-runner-standard](https://github.com/TheBrainFamily/jest-runner-standard)